Steven11876/SenatorTradingAnalysis/README.md

 The senate.txt contains a sample of all recorded senator trades up until 2021-June-16.
 It will be downloaded by the actual code file.

+It may take a long time to analyze all the trades from 2012- current day.
+This is due to the inefficiency of accessing all the stock information for all the trades.